Russians hit out at Kremlin ban on flights to Georgia

-Russia's travel industryhit out Saturday at a decision by the Kremlin to suspend flights to Georgia as a politically motivated move that has little to do with safety concerns.
+Russia's travel industry and ordinary Russians hit out Saturday at a decision by the Kremlin to suspend flights to Georgia as a politically motivated move that has little to do with safety concerns.

-The outbreak of protests was sparked by a parliamentary address in Tbilisi by a Moscow lawmaker earlier this week.
+The protests were sparked by a parliamentary address in Tbilisi by a Moscow lawmaker earlier this week.

-The Kremlin said the ban was to "ensure Russia's national security and protect Russian nationals from criminal and other unlawful activities" and a taskforce was being put together to oversee the return of Russians from Georgia.
+The Kremlin said the ban was to "ensure Russia's national security and protect Russian nationals from criminal and other unlawful activities."

+Authorities recommended travel companies stop selling holiday packages to Georgia and advised Russian tourists to return home.

+Many ordinary Russians bristled at the Kremlin's latest initiative, while key players in the industry said they were blindsided by the move.

 Russia and Georgia fought a brief but bloody war in 2008 and tensions between the two governments remain high.